What makes us human after

-The horizontal city shifts emphasis from New York’s vertical character
+Research of the horizontal city shifts emphasis from New York’s

-to highlight its public floor.
-Experiences are translated from urban and
+vertical identity to highlight its public floor.
+Experiences are translated

-environmental data into atmospheric drawings.
-Invisible boundaries reveal vast
+from urban and environmental data into atmospheric drawings.
+Invisible

-inequities of shade: higher-income neighborhoods have cooler micro-climates,
+boundaries reveal vast inequities of shade: higher-income neighborhoods have

-with surface temperatures at times thirty degrees less than lower-income areas.
+cooler micro-climates, with surface temperatures at times thirty degrees less than

 Mapping the city’s sidewalks and streets documents the seasonal shadows

-cast by permanent structures, like buildings and bus stops, and temporary ones,
+cast by permanent structures, like buildings and trees, and temporary ones, such

-consequences, underscores the importance of more accessible indoor-outdoor
+these environmental boundaries underscores the importance of more accessible outdoor

 Cultural installations produce significant quantities of construction

 waste that goes into landfills.
-MODU’s installation projects are always designed
+MODU’s installation projects are designed to be

-to be recycled or upcycled from the outset.
-In Miami, a steel structure was
+recycled or upcycled from the outset.
+In Miami, a steel structure was left

-left unpainted for recycling, while concrete footings were donated for an
+unpainted for recycling, while concrete footings were donated for an artificial

 The footings were cast with a network of holes for future marine life,